GFDRR/thinkhazard_processing/README.rst

         MED: 50
         LOW: [100, 1000]

-- ``thresholds`` : Flexible threshold configuration.
+- ``thresholds``: Flexible threshold configuration.

-  This can be a simple and global value for hazardtype.
+  This can be a simple and global value per hazardtype.
 Example:

   .. code:: yaml

        thresholds: 1700

-  But it can also contains one or many sublevels for complex configurations :
+  But it can also contain one or many sublevels for complex configurations:

   1) ``global`` and ``local`` entries for corresponding hazardsets.
-  2) One entry for each hazard level mnemonic.
+  2) One entry per hazard level mnemonic.
-  3) One entry for each hazard unit from geonode.
+  3) One entry per hazard unit from geonode.

   Example: